 Figure 2A – Video editor: emphasize the red curves.

-The ratios of Absorbance at 280 nanometers over Absorbance at 488 nanometers [1] and Absorbance at 280 nanometers over Absorbance at 380 nanometers [2] depict the stability of rhodopsin in the dark state and light state, respectively [3].
+The ratios of Absorbance at 280 nanometers over Absorbance at 488 nanometers [1] and Absorbance at 280 nanometers over Absorbance at 380 nanometers [2] depict the stability of rhodopsin purified in each detergent [3].

 Figure 2B – Video editor: emphasize the blue bars.